 EFT Credits originate whenever a customer of a bank issues a payment instruction to his or her bank via various delivery channels (e.g., internet) to make an electronic payment to a Service Provider accepting that such payment will not be made immediately but either later that day or on a future date.

 Customers must ensure that the correct beneficiary account number are provided to the bank when issuing the payment instruction as all processing/transfer of funds is performed solely based on this account number.

-Transactions mandated by customers are sent by the Paying Bank to the Receiving/Beneficiary Bank at the close of the day in a batch via the PCH System Operator (PSO) to be credited to the account of the customer.
+Transactions initiated by customers are sent by the Paying Bank to the Beneficiary Bank at the close of the day in a batch via the PCH System Operator (PSO) to be credited to the account of the customer.
 Such a transaction is final and irrevocable.
 The transaction cannot be reversed once processed by the receiving bank.
-Any mistake may only be corrected by way of a new transaction initiated with full approval of the recipient of the funds.
+Any mistake may only be corrected by way of a new transaction initiated with full approval of the beneficiary of the funds.
 Batches of transactions received from other banks are processed overnight by the receiving bank to the account of its customer and unsuccessful transactions are returned to the paying bank the next business day.
 This process does not apply to bank errors.

 A stop order or standing order is an instruction issued by the consumer to their bank to make a series of future dated recurring payments.
 Stop orders are a facility provided by paying banks directly to their customers.
 Authorisation to initiate payment instructions is given directly by the customer to the bank instead of to a User/beneficiary.
 Authorisations and mandates are authenticated and verified up front by the relevant paying bank either at a branch or via call centre or internet banking facility.
 Payments are facilitated by the paying bank for credit of the nominated account.